PageDAO/PageDAO-DocSite/community/zombieverse/story-notes.md

 Although tired, he continues his way, until he finds in a cave the next weapon, there are the bullets of the firearm.
 With these things he should be ready to face the challenge.
 Although in zombieverse everything can change in a moment.

+After finishing the first challenge, the three pass through the portal to a new city, but none of them know where the other is.
+They don't know if they are alive or dead.
+They arrive in a cyberpunk city, many years ahead of its time.
+Technology overflows everywhere.
+That's when the three realize they are alive.
+They meet the governor, a guy eager for money and technology.
+He's the only human alive in that city; the others were turned into robots and Bitcoin mining machines.

+Here is your second challenge -he says with a wicked smile on his face- you will have to get the first Bitcoin ever created.
+You will have to navigate among the thousands of robots and technology in the city.
+But it won't be easy; in that same search there are also the ASIC miners.
+Good luck, hahaha.

+The challenge begins and the three of them run off on their quest.
+The first attack against the ASIC miners begins and they give the high voltage attack but manage to dodge it.